RuizheJiang/Datathon-2025-UCSB/readme.md

 - https://www.kaggle.com/datasets/tristanwassner/clash-royale-s18-ladder-datasets-for-prediction/
 - https://huggingface.co/datasets/Grandediw/clash-royale-battle

+## How to run this project
+run python train.py

 ## Features
 - We found popular card decks using a clustering algorithm.
 - Matches are also categorized into clusters.